howardmann/Tutorials/node_express_intro.md

 Tutorial to set up node.js and express with handlebars templating views.

 ## Background
 Node is a runtime which allows us to write JavaScript on the server side (similar to irb with ruby).
+The creators basically took the V8 Chrome engine and wrapped it into the terminal.

 Express is a web framework built on top Node which allows for http routing, rendering and communication with a database.
 Express was inspired by and similar to Sinatra (Ruby) and is a lightweight un-opinionated framework which interacts with many other third party packages.

 Packages or modules in Node are a collection of reusable code/ libraries/ tools/ frameworks we can use in our Node applications.
 It is managed by the open source npm registry (node package manager), and is the same as ruby gems.